CharlesCNorton/origami-verified/README.md

 ## What's Proven

-- Huzita-Hatori axioms O1-O7 with existence proofs
-- Heptagon constructibility via Chebyshev polynomials: 8c³ + 4c² - 4c - 1 = 0
-- Cube doubling: ∛2 is origami-constructible
-- Cardano's formula for depressed cubics
-- Alperin-Lang theorem: origami numbers form towers of degree 2ᵃ × 3ᵇ
+The formalization establishes the Huzita-Hatori axioms O1-O7 with existence proofs for each fold operation.
+Heptagon constructibility is derived via Chebyshev polynomial identities, showing that cos(2π/7) satisfies 8c³ + 4c² - 4c - 1 = 0.
+Cube doubling follows from ∛2 being origami-constructible.
+Cardano's formula is verified for depressed cubics with non-negative discriminant.
+The Alperin-Lang theorem characterizes origami numbers as living in field towers of degree 2ᵃ × 3ᵇ over the rationals.

+## Extraction

+Coq's extraction mechanism produces `origami_lib.ml`, an OCaml module whose functions are guaranteed to match the verified specifications.
+This is not generated code in the ordinary sense.
+Every function in `origami_lib.ml` has a corresponding proof in `origami_proofs.v` ensuring correctness.

+The extracted library provides `euler_phi` for computing totients, `ngon_constructible` for checking 2-3-smoothness, `ngon_tool_required` for classifying construction difficulty, and the certified cubic parameters for the O6 Beloch fold that constructs the heptagon.

 ## Files